epfl-matmat/matmat.org/news/2024/11/arrival_ivan_maliyov.md

 **01.11.2024**
 Today we welcome **Dr. Ivan Maliyov** to our group.
 All the best and happy beginnings!
-We we hope you'll have a smooth upward gradient into more exciting discoveries.
+We hope you'll have a smooth upward gradient into more exciting discoveries.